What's a .pf file vs an Amcache entry?

 Where it lives C:\Windows\Prefetch\NAME.EXE-1A2B3C4D.pf Sub-key inside Amcache.hve

-Created when First time the binary runs First time the appraiser inventories the binary
+Created when First time the binary runs First appraiser pass after the file appears

 Both present#

-The binary ran, and the appraiser inventoried it.
-You have execution proof (Prefetch run times) and identity proof (Amcache hash + metadata).
-Typical case for normal software.
+The binary ran and the appraiser inventoried it.
+You have execution proof (Prefetch run times) and identity (Amcache hash + metadata).
+Normal case for normal software, and also for attacker tooling that didn't bother to self-delete.

 Prefetch only#

-The binary ran, but Amcache hasn't recorded it.
+The binary ran.
+Amcache never recorded it.
 Two likely reasons:

-1. The binary was deleted before the next appraiser run.
-Common for stagers / droppers that self-delete after running.
+1. The binary was deleted before the next appraiser pass.
+Classic stager / dropper pattern (Cobalt Strike beacons, Sliver implants, Metasploit payloads that self-delete).

-2. The binary lives in a path the appraiser doesn't scan.
+2. The binary lived in a path the appraiser does not scan.

 Amcache only#

-2. Loaded only via rundll32.exe / regsvr32.exe / LoadLibrary from another process.
+2. DLL loaded only via rundll32.exe / regsvr32.exe / LoadLibrary from another EXE.
+That updates the other EXE's .pf, not this DLL's.

 Both absent#

-The binary never executed and the appraiser never inventoried it.
-Closest you get to "this never happened on this host" — but not conclusive.
-Both artefacts can be wiped, both have coverage gaps, and intra-appraiser-pass transient binaries can leave no trace.
+The binary never executed and the appraiser never saw it.
+Closest you get to "this never happened on this host".
+Not conclusive.
+Both artefacts can be wiped, both have coverage gaps, and short-lived files dropped and deleted between appraiser passes can leave no trace in either.

 The combined workflow#